AdobeDocs/workfront.en/help/review-and-approve-work/proofing/proofing-overview/notifications-proof-comments-decisions.md

  <tbody>
   <tr>
    <td role="rowheader"> <p><span class="wysiwyg-font-size-medium"><span class="bold">System settings</span></span> </p> </td>
-   <td> <p><span class="wysiwyg-font-size-medium">Your <em>Adobe Workfront administrator</em> can determine how you receive email alerts about comments and decisions on proofs you work on, as explained in <a href="../../../workfront-proof/wp-mnguserscontacts/users/configure-user-info.md" class="MCXref xref">Configure User Information using Workfront Proof</a></span> </p> </td>
+   <td> <p><span class="wysiwyg-font-size-medium">Your <span>Adobe Workfront administrator</span> can determine how you receive email alerts about comments and decisions on proofs you work on, as explained in <a href="../../../workfront-proof/wp-mnguserscontacts/users/configure-user-info.md" class="MCXref xref">Configure User Information using Workfront Proof</a></span> </p> </td>
   </tr>
   <tr>
    <td role="rowheader"> <p><span class="wysiwyg-font-size-medium"><span class="bold">New proof window, Proof details window</span></span> </p> </td>
    <td> <p><span class="wysiwyg-font-size-medium">When someone adds you to a proof in the New proof window or in the Proof details window, they can determine how you receive email alerts about comments&nbsp;and decisions about the proof.
-This overrides the option your <em>Workfront administrator</em> has selected, but only for that particular proof.
+This overrides the option your <span>Workfront administrator</span> has selected, but only for that particular proof.
 For more information, see </span> </p>
     <ul>
      <li> <p><a href="../../../review-and-approve-work/proofing/creating-proofs-within-workfront/configure-basic-proof-workflow.md" class="MCXref xref">Create an advanced proof with a Basic workflow</a> </p> </li>
      <li> <p><a href="../../../review-and-approve-work/proofing/creating-proofs-within-workfront/create-automated-proof-workflow.md" class="MCXref xref">Create an advanced proof with an Automated workflow</a> </p> </li>